University of Wollongong

 UOW nursing graduates enjoy excellent employment prospects with 93.1% in full-time employment within four months of graduating compared to the national average of 80.1%.
 (Source: QILT).

-Applicants who have completed a Diploma of Nursing (HLT54115) and hold current registration with the Australian Health Practitioners Regulation Agency (AHPRA) as an Enrolled Nurse are welcome to apply for this course and gain admission to the second year of the Bachelor of Nursing.
+Applicants who have completed a Diploma of Nursing (HLT54115 or HLT54121) and hold current registration with the Australian Health Practitioners Regulation Agency (AHPRA) as an Enrolled Nurse are welcome to apply for this course and gain admission to the second year of the Bachelor of Nursing.
 Applicants with any other related qualification should apply for the Bachelor of Nursing and seek credit approval.

 Aboriginal and Torres Strait Islander health, acute care nursing, anatomy and physiology, leadership in nursing, mental health and psychiatric nursing, nursing, person-centred care, primary health care.

-Available as an additional year to meritorious students.
+Available as an additional year of study to meritorious students.

-Compulsory orientation session: Classes commence on 30 January 2023.
-Diploma-entry students are also required to attend a compulsory orientation session on 20 January, 2023.
-Students who do not attend the compulsory orientation and/or classes on 30 January 2023 will not be permitted to continue in the second year program.
+Compulsory orientation session: Classes commence late January 2024.
+Diploma- entry students are also required to attend a compulsory orientation session in January 2024 (dates to be confirmed).
+Students who do not attend the compulsory orientation will not be permitted to continue in the second-year program.

-Applicants who successfully complete the Diploma of Nursing (HLT54115) and provide evidence of current NMBA registration with AHPRA will be granted admission into the second year of the course.
+Applicants who successfully complete the Diploma of Nursing (HLT54115 or HLT54121) and provide evidence of current NMBA registration with AHPRA will be granted admission into the second year of the course.
 Applicants with any other nursing related qualification should apply for the Bachelor of Nursing and seek credit approval.

 All other applicants should apply for admission to the Bachelor of Nursing.
 Also refer to UOW general admission criteria.